pacoccino/producr/README.md

 ## Running

+First, `npm i`

-First configure the app such as ports and databases either in `src/config.json` or via environment variables.
+Configure the app such as ports and databases either in `src/config.json` or via environment variables.

 #### Run all-in-one dev server
-`npm start`
+`npm run server`

 #### Run production server
-`npm run build && NODE_ENV=production npm start`
+`npm run build && npm start`

 In order to validate oAuth callback, you must use localhost:3000 for web server